 Some of us believe that bingsus are glorified ice kachangs, while some of us stand that it’s a beautiful, tasty work of art.
 For those that belong to the latter group, you’ll be glad to know that the cafe serves up these icy treats too.

 Too many sweets can be nauseating for some.
-But if you’re the type that lives for the artery-clogging, give-you-cavities kind of sugar-high, the Tittle Tattle Disaster (S$22) will knock your socks off.
+But if you’re the type that lives for the artery-clogging, give-you-cavities kind of sugar-high, the Tittle Tattle Disasters (S$23) will knock your socks off.

 With a maniacal combination of a fluffy Belgian waffle topped with ice cream, macarons, a cone biscuit, marshmallows, Kinder Buenos, strawberries, gem biscuits and finally, icing sugar, this is a treat that’ll keep you up all night.

-The dessert cafe opens past midnight and operates 24/7.
+This is one of the few dessert cafes that open till the wee hours of the morning from Friday to Sunday.
 Besides specialising in waffles, Tittle Tattle is also known for its vintage theme.
 Neon-lit signs can be found on its bricked wall interior, and an old school jukebox sits at the corner at the cafe.
-Since the place is open 24/7, you can vibe to the music without being chased out.
+With chill tunes and good vibes all around, you’re in for a great evening.

 📍 183 Selegie Road, #01-03, Singapore 188329

-A quarter of the year has passed and if you’ve procrastinated on your 2021’s weight-loss resolution, there’s no harm in putting it off for another day.
+Half of the year has passed and if you’ve procrastinated on your 2022’s weight-loss resolution, there’s no harm in putting it off for another day.
 At Lickers, it’s hard to keep yourself in control when an additional scoop of ice cream on a waffle only costs S$2.50.